redsanket/spark/external/starling/guide/data/index.rst

 Raw and processed logs are stored using HCatalog and partitioned by cluster and date.
 These partitioning keys are grid (of type string) and within that ``dt`` (of type string and format YYYY_MM_DD) respectively.
-Partitioning drastically reduces the amount of data that Hive has to process through for generating the results for most queries.
+Partitioning drastically reduces the amount of data that Hive has to process to generate the results for most queries.
 If a log is collected more frequently than once per day, there will be another partition ``tm`` (of type string and format HH_MM) within the ``dt`` partition.